Arabinda Mukhopadhyay

-Arabinda Mukhopadhyay (18 June 1919 – 10 February 2016) was an Indian filmmaker, film director and editor, who directed all-time classics like Nishi Padma (1970), Dhanyee Meye (1971) and Mouchak (1974).
+Arabinda Mukhopadhyay (18 June 1919 – 10 February 2016) was an Indian filmmaker, film director and editor, who directed all-time classics like Nishi Padma (1970), Dhanyee Meye (1971), Mouchak (1974) and Agnishwar (1975).
 He also wrote stories and screenplays.

 Early life and education

 Mukhopadhyay was born in Katihar District, Bihar on 18 June 1919.
 His family originally hailed from Sehakhala situated in Hooghly District of present-day West Bengal.
 His father, Satyacharan Mukhopadhyay, was a doctor, and his mother was Mrinalini Devi.
 His elder brother was the noted Bengali writer Balai Chand Mukhopadhyay.